-One trick I learned from a company in Brisbane (who had brought the idea back from the US) is to create a heatmap of your reviews.
-This can be a little time consuming, and their are some online reputation management programs out there that will help you with this, but it gives you a really good indication firstly of how your business is performing, but also on how well you are managing reviews.
+One trick I learned from a company in Brisbane (who had brought the idea back from the US) is to create a heat map of your reviews.
+This can be a little time consuming, and there are some online reputation management programs out there that will help you with this, but it gives you a really good indication firstly of how your business is performing, but also on how well you are managing reviews.

 Give feedback to your team